Josh-Joseph/gen-code-from-requirements-doc/README.md

 ![discord_bot](images/jax_script_error.PNG)

 Really fun to see it look for a directory named "There is no error to fix in the codebase.
 The messages in stderr are warnings, not errors."
+It was right!
+There were no errors, it correctly exited.

 ### GitHub Issues to PR Bot
 As a third test - a bot which monitors a github repo for issues and automatically creates a PR linked to it.